This page is here to share everything I’ve learned about selling on eBay. I will update it as I continue to learn new things.

 - A good place to store things – I store most of my stuff in my garage.
 Storage is probably the biggest obstacle when it comes to selling on eBay.

-- A camera – I use my smartphone as a my camera.
+- A camera – I use my smartphone my smartphone.

 - A small scale – For weighing your lighter items.